abraakie/c-clon/sample_projects/pretty_consol_writer/README.md

 ## Overview

-The Pretty Console Writer sample demonstrates how to use the C-Clon library with a custom console output formatter.
+The Pretty Console Writer sample demonstrates how to use the C-CLON library with a custom console output formatter.
-This sample project shows how to create nicely formatted, human-readable command-line json output with proper indentation and structure from clon.
+This sample project shows how to create nicely formatted, human-readable command-line JSON output with proper indentation and structure from CLON.

 ## Building the Sample